Soren-AI-Project/SorenAI/README.md

 *   **Role-Based Access Control:** Differentiated experiences for Admin, Technician, and Farmer roles.
 *   **Dashboard:** Centralized overview of plots, messages, and recent activity.
 *   **Parcela (Plot) Management:** View a list of plots and detailed information for each.
-*   **Crop Analysis:** Functionality to initiate and review crop analyses (placeholder for "Analizar cultivos" button).
+*   **Crop Analysis:** Functionality to initiate and review crop analyses.
+*   **AI-Powered Analysis:** Integration with OpenAI's ChatGPT to provide intelligent analysis of soil conditions and crop recommendations based on historical data.

 ## Database Schema Overview